david-baez-bravo/AudioVisualizer/README.md

 - Using different number keys, you can visualize the music in different ways:
     - 1: Rectangle Height Visualizer
     - 2: Circle Radius Visualizer
+    - 3: Curve Visualizer
-    - 4: Custom Visualizer (to be implemented)
+    - 4: Elipse Visualizer

 # Classes
 This project contains two classes that should be of your concern: ofApp and AudioVisualizer.